Planet-hosting star

 Planet-hosting stars are stars which host planets, therefore forming planetary systems.

-This article describes the correlations between stars' characteristics and the characteristics of the planets that orbit them, and other connections between stars and their planets.
+There are correlations between stars' characteristics and the characteristics of the planets that orbit them.

 Proportion of stars with planets

-Most stars have planets but exactly what proportion of stars have planets is uncertain because not all planets can yet be detected.
-That said it has been calculated that there is at least one planet on average per star.
+Most stars are accompanied by planets, though the exact proportion remains uncertain due to current limitations in detecting distant exoplanets.
+Current research calculates that there is, on average, at least one planet per star.

-One in five Sun-like stars are expected to have an "Earth-sized" planet in the habitable zone.
-The radial-velocity method and the transit method (which between them are responsible for the vast majority of detections) are most sensitive to large planets in small orbits.
-Thus many known exoplanets are "hot Jupiters": planets of Jovian mass or larger in very small orbits with periods of only a few days.
-A 2005 survey of radial-velocity-detected planets found that about 1.2% of Sun-like stars have a hot Jupiter, where "Sun-like star" refers to any main-sequence star of spectral classes late-F, G, or early-K without a close stellar companion.
-This 1.2% is more than double the frequency of hot jupiters detected by the Kepler spacecraft, which may be because the Kepler field of view covers a different region of the Milky Way where the metallicity of stars is different.
+One in five Sun-like stars is expected to have an "Earth-sized" planet in the habitable zone.
+The radial-velocity method and the transit method (the two methods responsible for the vast majority of detected planets) are most sensitive to large planets in small orbits.
+Thus many known exoplanets are "Hot Jupiters", planets of Jovian mass or larger in very small orbits with periods of only a few days.
+A survey from 2005 on radial-velocity-detected planets found that about 1.2% of Sun-like stars have a 'Hot Jupiter', where "Sun-like star" refers to any main-sequence star of spectral classes late-F, G, or early-K without a close stellar companion.
+This 1.2% is more than double the frequency of 'Hot Jupiters' detected by the Kepler spacecraft, for which a possible reason is that the Kepler field of view is covering a different region of the Milky Way where the metallicity of stars is different.

 It is further estimated that 3% to 4.5% of Sun-like stars possess a giant planet with an orbital period of 100 days or less, where "giant planet" means a planet of at least 30 Earth masses.

-It is known that small planets (of roughly Earth-like mass or somewhat larger) are more common than giant planets.
+It is known that small planets (of roughly Earth-like mass or slightly larger) are more common than giant planets.
 It also appears that there are more planets in large orbits than in small orbits.
-Based on this, it is estimated that perhaps 20% of Sun-like stars have at least one giant planet whereas at least 40% may have planets of lower mass.
+Based on this, it is estimated that about 20% of Sun-like stars have at least one giant planet, whereas at least 40% may have planets of lower mass.

-A 2012 study of gravitational microlensing data collected between 2002 and 2007 concludes the proportion of stars with planets is much higher and estimates an average of 1.6 planets orbiting between 0.5 and 10 AU per star in the Milky Way, the authors of this study conclude that "stars are orbited by planets as a rule, rather than the exception".
+A 2012 study of gravitational microlensing data collected between 2002 and 2007 concludes the proportion of stars with planets is much higher and estimates an average of 1.6 planets orbiting between 0.5 and 10 AU per star in the Milky Way.
+The authors of this study conclude that "stars are orbited by planets as a rule, rather than the exception".

-In November 2013 it was announced that 22±8% of Sun-like stars have an Earth-sized planet in the habitable zone.
+In November 2013, it was announced that 22±8% of Sun-like stars have an Earth-sized planet in the habitable zone.

-Whatever the proportion of stars with planets, the total number of exoplanets must be very large.
-Because the Milky Way has at least 200 billion stars, it must also contain tens or hundreds of billions of planets.
+Regardless of the proportion of stars with planets, the total number of exoplanets must be very large.
+Since the Milky Way has at least 100 billion stars, it should also contain tens or hundreds of billions of planets.